Logon Triggers in SQL Server with Examples

 - Restricting logins to SQL Server based on time of day, hostnames, application names

-First Login to the SQL Server in administrator mode using sa user as shown below.
+First, log in to the SQL Server in administrator mode using admin user as shown below.

 CREATE TRIGGER tr_Conn_Limit_LogonTriggers ON ALL SERVER WITH EXECUTE AS 'sa' FOR LOGON AS BEGIN DECLARE @LoginName NVARCHAR(100) SET @LoginName = ORIGINAL_LOGIN() IF @LoginName <> 'sa' AND ( SELECT COUNT(*) FROM sys.dm_exec_sessions WHERE Is_User_Process = 1 AND Original_Login_Name = @LoginName ) > 2 BEGIN PRINT 'Third session for the user ' + @LoginName + ' is blocked' ROLLBACK END END

-So let’s login with the testuser user and try to open more than 3 connections and while we are creating the 3rd connection we get the below error message.
+So let’s login with the testuser user and try to open more than 3 connections and while you are creating the 3rd connection we get the below error message.

 To delete the Logon Trigger use the following command